 The key thing with an online tutoring business is the ability to teach people, i.e. to be able to break down complex concepts into smaller, bite-size chunks.
 And this is your biggest investment, to begin with.

 For instance, you may decide to teach a school subject, or something more trending, such as Instagram, or meme-making.
 You record a lesson — which, truth be told, can only be a screen recording and offer these lessons as a one-off cost, with lifetime access.
-But in addition to those lessons, you organize live sessions, where people can come with specific issues.
+But in addition to those lessons, you organize live sessions, where people can come up with specific issues.

 Of course, the quality of your teaching will determine the desirability of live sessions, but again — that’s your most important investment.
 If you deliver value to a single person, they’re more likely to recommend your lessons to friends and colleagues.